 Persian gardens of myth and literature existed long before Cyrus the Great, founder of the Achaemenid Empire, incorporated gardens into his 550 BC capital, Pasargadae.
 We visited Pasargadae on a day that demonstrated one of Iran’s harsh climatic extremes; a bitter wind blew through the open plain on which Cyrus built his city.

-We walked through ruins where gardens once served not only as places of respite and beauty but also of shade from searing sun and protection from the freezing wind we experienced this day.
+We walked through ruins where gardens once served as places not only of respite and beauty but also of shade from searing sun and protection from the freezing wind we experienced this day.

 En route to Yazd, an oasis in the middle of miles of desert, we stopped at Naeen where Pirnia House, once the home of a wealthy carpet merchant, now serves as the city museum.